milos85vasic/Report-Generator/README.md

 sh run.sh
 ```

+4. Optionally, write your initialization and finalization scripts:

+- `initialize.sh`
+- `finalize.sh`

-4. Write your finalization script: `finalize.sh`.
-The script will be triggered by `run.sh` after
-the report has been generated.
+The scripts will be triggered by `run.sh` before and after the report has been generated.